ipedro/Inspector/README.md

 #### `var inspectorCommandGroups: [Inspector.CommandGroup] { get }`

 Default value is an empty array.
-Command groups appear as sections on the `Inspector` window and can have key command shortcuts associated with them, you can have as many groups, with as many commands as you want.
+Command groups appear as sections on the main `Inspector` UI and can have key command shortcuts associated with them, you can have as many groups, with as many commands as you want.

 ```swift
 // Example